By Auden Schendler

 On one hand, this is an easy problem.
 I tell her she has to go up to people and talk to them.
 “You ask them about themselves.
 You’re kind to people.
 There are no losers.”
 I want Willa to learn how to be a good person, regardless of the social cost.
 The poet W.H.
 Auden, famous beyond any standard in his time, was known for finding the least important person in the room to talk to, not the acolytes or the rich.
 It’s a simple question, or just the oldest one in human thought—how should we live?

-Willa wonders what it takes to forge friendships: What makes me interesting to people?
+Willa wonders what it takes to forge these middle school friendships: What makes me interesting to people?
 Who am I if I stop martial arts, or if I’m not a soccer player?
 Am I just a person?
 Am I, like the drifting Earth, just that spot of light Cassini saw from so far off, one of billions, undifferentiated, fragile, ephemeral?

 I tell Willa that in college she will have the intense friendships she deserves.
 They will explode onto the scene just as fast, with the same violent romance, as that of poets Rimbaud and Verlaine, who wrote: “Come, dear great soul.
 We await you; we desire you!”